ROBERTO GARCÍA ROA

 SCIENCE & CONSERVATION PHOTOGRAPHY

 I am an evolutionary biologist deeply interested in understanding why nature works as it works.
 What a complex question, right?
 This is probably one of the oldest, though challenging questions that humans have tried to answer for thousands of years.
-To help solving this conundrum, my research work seeks to unravel how/why organisms environment and phylogenetic history influence sexual selection, one of the main pillars of evolution that has been demonstrated critical to understand male and female life-histories, species richness, populations viability and species extinction rates.
+To help solving this conundrum, my research work seeks to unravel how/why organisms environment and phylogenetic history influence natural and sexual selection, two key evolutionary processes that have been demonstrated critical to understand male and female life-histories, species richness, populations viability and species extinction rates.

 I have worked with different research institutions across the globe.
 My publications cover several research fields, including ecology, evolution, animal behaviour, animal communication and physiology.
 I also appreciate a lot to increase knowledge on species natural history.
 My professional trajectory demonstrates a commitment to integrative research approaches that tackle scientific questions from multiple perspectives.
 In combination, my work shows an effort to both advancing theory and to contributing towards fundamental biological science.